oneoffcoder/books/sphinx/python-dothis/source/string-template-literals.rst

 In Python 3.14 and later, use template strings when you need structured interpolation data instead of a finished string immediately.

+That is useful when the interpolation itself is data that another layer still needs to inspect, validate, or render later.
+The benefit is not prettier string formatting but preserving structure that ordinary f-strings discard.

 .. note::

    Python 3.14+